rackerlabs/support-how-to/content/cloud-servers/high-performance-computing-cluster-in-a-cloud-environment.md

     mpicc hello_c.c -o hello
     mpirun ./hello

-This should output the following:
+This should output the following result:

     Hello, world, I am 0 of 1